 EARLY MUSIC COURSES IN COLLABORATION WITH UIMP

 The CdM Cultural Foundation and the Menéndez Pelayo International University (UIMP) have established a collaboration to offer specialized courses in early music.
-These intensive programs are designed for singers and instrumentalists interested in medieval music, providing an in-depth immersion in historical repertoires.
+These intensive programs are designed for singers and instrumentalists interested in medieval music, providing a deep immersion in historical repertoires.

-In addition to theoretical training, the courses include practical activities that allow students to work directly with expert musicians from the Capella de Ministrers, facilitating a deeper understanding of the interpretative techniques of the time.
+In addition to theoretical training, the courses include practical activities that allow students to work directly with expert musicians from Capella de Ministrers, fostering a deeper understanding of the interpretative techniques of the period.
 The collaboration between UIMP and the Fundación Cultural CdM offers a unique platform for the dissemination and study of early music, contributing to the cultural and academic enrichment of the participants.

 Director: Carles Magraner

-(Musician, Director of Capella de Ministrers, and Doctor in Music)
+(Musician, director of Capella de Ministrers, and PhD in Music)

-The CdM Foundation offers 12 scholarships for the course.
+The Capella de Ministrers Foundation offers 12 grants for the course

-The scholarships cover the course registration fee and administrative costs.
-To apply for a scholarship, candidates must send a brief summary of their musical background and a video or mp3 recording (up to 5 minutes) to be evaluated by the academic director of the course at the UIMP student office.
+The grants include course tuition and administrative fees.
+To apply for a grant, candidates must send a brief summary of their musical background and a video or mp3 (maximum 5 minutes) to be evaluated by the academic direction of the course at the UIMP students’ office.

-Applicants must send their applications to the email address convocatories.cdm@gmail.com before June 30th, including the following information:
+Interested applicants must send their applications to the email address convocatories.cdm@gmail.com before October 1, 2026, including the following information:

 1. Motivation letter

-3. Video or mp3 recording interpreting medieval, Renaissance, or early Baroque music.
+3. Video or mp3 recording performing medieval, Renaissance, or early Baroque music

-Applicants will be individually informed of the outcome.
-Applications that do not include all required documentation will be dismissed.
+Applicants will be informed individually of the decision.
+Applications that do not include all the required documentation will be rejected.

 Target Audience